lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

 --------------

-From the **top** you are able to: |view_simulation_top|
+In the **top** you can: |view_simulation_top|

 -  ``Filter`` by *Title*, *Status*, *Supercomputer*
--  ``Create Simulation``: this goes back to *Configure and Launch simuation* page
+-  ``Create Simulation``: this goes back to *Configure and Launch simulation* page
 -  ``Reload``: to fetch the latest simulations and status

 --------------

-From the **middle** you are able to:
+In the **middle** section you can:

 |view_simulation_middle|

--  ``Check status`` of Simulation and Analysis steps:
+-  ``Check the status`` of Simulation and Analysis steps:

    - ready |done|
    - queue |sync|
    - aborted |block|
    - failed |error|

--  ``Run Analysis`` if no analysis was launched you can do it from the analysis step
+-  ``Run Analysis`` if no analysis was launched you can do it at the analysis step

    -  This will open a form to configure the parameters before executing the analysis on the supercomputer

       -  *Title*: Title of the job
-      -  *Origin*: Supercomputer where the simulation output are located
+      -  *Origin*: Supercomputer where the simulation output is located
-      -  *Destination*: Supercomputer that the output files from simulation will be copied to and start the analysis
+      -  *Destination*: Supercomputer to which the output files from the simulation will be copied to, that will start the analysis
-      -  *Nodes*: Number of nodes dedicated for the analysis job
+      -  *Nodes*: Number of nodes dedicated to the analysis job

          |run_analysis_form|